rustadadam/chess/Miscellanious/notes.md

 - yml is another one like json that uses whitespace.
 - json stores objects and is like a map
 - gson (goodles version) unserializes json

+## UML
+- You can group, create players, and objects
+-